 · Lapse = (noun) a temporary failure of concentration, memory, or judgment e.g., A lapse of concentration in the second set cost her the match./// An interval or passage of time e.g., There was a considerable lapse of time between the two events./// (verb) (of a right, privilege, or agreement) become invalid because it is not used, claimed, or renewed; expire e.g., My membership to the gym has lapsed./// Pass gradually into an inferior state or condition e.g., The country has lapsed into chaos (pronounced ˈkeɪ.ɒs).

-· GI = (noun) (plural = gis) private soldier in the US Army e.g., She went off with a GI during the war./// (abbreviation) Glycemic index e.g., A food is considered to have a low GI if its score is below 55.
+· GI = (noun) (plural = gis) A private soldier in the US Army e.g., She went off with a GI during the war./// (abbreviation) Glycemic index e.g., A food is considered to have a low GI if its score is below 55.
 (My comment as a medic: I need time to explain to you what exactly GI is and I will not waste it as you can find easy and fast lay articles on the web!
 My only comment is that there is an exaggeration over the role of GI.
 To my mind, GI alone may be misleading.
 Glycemic Load is another value that should be considered as well when estimating the GI of a meal)./// Gi = (noun) (plural = gis) A lightweight two-piece white garment worn in judo and other martial arts.
 A gi typically consists of loose-fitting pants (= trousers; I know that you know it but for me as an Australian may relate to underpants as it is rather an American term!) and a jacket that is closed with a cloth belt.
 See (judo – called keikogi) https://upload.wikimedia.org/wikipedia/commons/1/15/Judo_newaza.jpg and (karate) https://upload.wikimedia.org/wikipedia/commons/2/2a/Kata1.jpg and https://upload.wikimedia.org/wikipedia/commons/a/a8/JJS_Dojo.jpg /// (medicine/ anatomy) Gastrointestinal e.g., Bacteria in the GI tract fulfill many vital functions and are critical for digestion.

 · Foster = (adjective) denoting someone that has a specified family connection through fostering rather than birth e.g., Foster parent./// (verb) encourage or promote the development of something, typically something regarded as good e.g., The teacher’s task is to foster learning./// Bring up a child that is not one’s own by birth e.g., As someone who has successfully fostered a child who is now an adult, Pat Whelen said she would definitely recommend it.
 (My comment: the family that fosters a child is called foster family).